- What a long strange trip it’s been through all the ways to buy and play music.

 Thus began decades of buying records…thousands of them.
 During high school, it was mostly 45’s, and of course The Beatles’ albums.
 Dad provided an old record player for my room, and once in awhile I’d even play records on the console stereo in the living room.
 Life was pretty good for a music-loving teenager.
 My collection progressed so well that I was the designated player of records at our school dances.
 It wasn’t really being a DJ, although there was a microphone for announcements, such as introducing the King & Queen at the Homecoming Dance.

 Buying lots of records wasn’t always a given.
 When my wife, Jeannette, and I were first married (so young!), spending a few dollars on an album was more of a big deal.
 During a time in Memphis, we’d go to a record store that had open copies of popular albums and listening stations.
-We’d listen to albums, and then eventually buy the one album we felt we could afford.
+We’d listen to albums, and then eventually buy the one album we thought was best.

 I was making tapes and saving the records from the repeated ravages of a diamond-tipped needle.
 I could make my own “Greatest Hits” albums too!

 For a time in the 70’s, there were 8-track tapes.
 Never owned one.
 They did make music portable.
 Good idea.
-If you’ve ever heard 8-tracks, you know they changed tracks in the middle of songs.
+If you’ve ever heard 8-tracks, you know some changed tracks in the middle of songs.
 Bad idea.

 At some point in the 70’s, Cassette tapes took the place of 8-tracks.
 Cassettes were good, but not the lo-fi pre-recorded ones.
 Instead I still bought records and transferred them to cassettes that had high-quality tape.
 So at this point, we had shelves and boxes filled with records, and self-recorded cassettes (that had replaced all those reel-to-reel boxes).